 A composite (tooth colored) filling is used to repair a tooth that is affected by decay, cracks, fractures, etc. The decayed or affected portion of the tooth will be removed and then filled with a composite filling.
 We do not use silver fillings because they are known to cause microfractures and metallic staining in the surrounding tooth structure,which weakens the tooth in the long run.

 There are many types of filling materials available, each with their own advantages and disadvantages.
 You and your dentist can discuss the best options for restoring your teeth.
-Composite fillings, along with silver amalgam fillings, are the most widely used today.
+Composite fillings are the most widely used today.
 Because composite fillings are tooth colored, they can be closely matched to the color of existing teeth, and are more aesthetically suited for use in front teeth or more visible areas of the mouth.

 As with most dental restorations, composite fillings are not permanent and may someday have to be replaced due to decay or breakage.
 They are very durable and will last many years, giving you a long lasting, beautiful smile.